 What’s more, some professionally created pages can require extensions (plugins) that have an annual cost, like a plugin to process online payments or create modern image galleries.
 These features are usually included for free in website builders like Wix and Weebly.

 Your website will have to be hosted on a server for it to be online.
 It’s pretty much how a book is ‘hosted’ on a library shelf.
-There are many kinds of web hosting services for a wide range of prices, but even though hosting is cheap, it’s hard to find something for less than $4 or $5 a month.
+There are many kinds of web hosting services for a wide range of prices, but even cheap web hosting will cost around $4 or $5 a month.
 With website builders, hosting is included, so you won’t have to pay a penny more.

 If you want to make changes to your website, it will be hard for you to do it yourself if you don’t have any technical skills.
 You’ll have to call a developer, who will charge you for it.
 Tools like Wix or One.com are easy to use and intuitive, and you can make the changes quickly, yourself.